sorendunn/Agentless-Lite/README.md

 ### Prerequisites

-1. Download and unzip the prepared retrieval contexts for SWE-Bench Lite [swe_bench_lite.zip](https://github.com/sorendunn/Agentless-Lite/releases/download/v0.1.0/agentless_lite_retrievals.zip)
+1. Download and unzip the prepared retrieval contexts for SWE-Bench Lite [swe_bench_lite.zip](https://github.com/sorendunn/Agentless-Lite/releases/download/v0.1.0/agentless_lite_retrievals.zip) or SWE-Bench Verified [swe_bench_verified.zip](https://github.com/sorendunn/Agentless-Lite/releases/download/v0.1.0/agentless_verified_retrievals.zip)
     - Alternatively, see `Localization` section for how to generate your own retrieval contexts
 2. Move the jsonl file to the main Agentless Lite directory (or specify the path with `--loc_file`)